 Since becoming a mum one of my must-have family travel essentials has been a stroller.
 At the airport, during sightseeing and days out, we wouldn’t have been without one for those times when Tin Box Baby or Tot couldn’t walk or needed to rest.
 However, we’ve never actually bought one that really fits the bill of being the best travel stroller or buggy.

 So what makes a great travel stroller?
 I think we’ve found it!
-Last month we were sent the Baby Jogger City Tour* to review.
+We were sent the Baby Jogger City Tour* to review.

 Introducing the Baby Jogger City Tour – the best travel stroller?